Ocean Victory current position

 Review of Ocean Victory

-The patented ULSTEIN X-BOW design is one of the unusual for expedition ship features, The vessel also utilises the latest technologies in naval engeneering.
-The ship is technically managed by Cruise Management Intl, Miami.
-CMI Leisure, Miami handles hotel operations.
+The patented ULSTEIN X-BOW design is one of the unusual for expedition ships features, The vessel also utilizes the latest technologies in naval engineering.
+The ship is technically managed by Cruise Management International (Miami-based passenger vessel/fleet management company).
+CMI Leisure Miami handles hotel operations.

-Aurora Expeditions cooperated with the US-based shipowner SunStone Ships Inc to construct a custom-designed vessel for expedition-type voyages in the polar regions, providing industry's best adventure travel vacation experiences and modern amenities.
+In November 2018, AQSC signed an agreement for purchasing the brand "Victory Cruise Line", as well as its chartered (from Sunstone Ships) vessels.
+Victory Cruise Line has a separate fleet and management and operates as a subsidiary company of AQSC.
+AQSC's Victory Cruise Line cooperated with the US-based shipowner SunStone Ships Inc to construct a custom-designed vessel for expedition-type voyages in polar regions, providing industry's best adventure travel vacation experiences and modern amenities.

-With the highest for passenger vessel ice-class 1A (Polar Class 6 / PC6), MS Ocean Victory complies with the latest polar code specifications, offering unprecedented levels of safety and environmental protection.
-Exclusively designed for polar cruises, the vessel allows Aurora Expeditions to continue to provide the company's authentic, top quality small-ship travel experience.
+With the highest for passenger vessel ice-class 1A (Polar Class 6 / PC6), MS Ocean Victory has icebreaking capacity 1 m (3 ft) and complies with maritime industry's latest polar code requirements and specifications.
+The boat offers unprecedented levels of safety and environmental protection.

 The major advantage of the patented "ULSTEIN X-BOW" design is the ship's ability to navigate with improved stability in comparison to traditional bow-design vessels.
 X-BOW vessels are less subject to vertical motions (induced by waves), continuing on course smoothly while maintaining high speeds.
 The ship's engines use less fuel, which results in reduced air emissions and fuel consumption.